T

 TinyBizTools

-Calculate your freelance hourly rate based on income, expenses, and working days.
-Free freelance rate calculator — find your minimum hourly rate.
+Calculate your ideal freelance hourly rate based on target income, expenses, and working days.
+Free freelance rate calculator — find your minimum rate.

 $